MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/how-to-enable-frt-for-unc-hosting.md

                 - failedReqLogFIles
 1. On _g:\content\Site1\Logs\failedReqLogFiles_, set the permissions on the filesystem path to give the _PoolId1_ account full control over the Logs directory.
 This is required, as the worker process identity must be able to list contents, write new files, create new directories, and delete old files.
 To do this from an administrator elevated command prompt, run the following command:

-    - Windows Server&reg; 2003 Fileserver:
+    - Windows Server&reg; 2003 File Server:

         ```console
         icacls g:\content\Site1\Logs\failedReqLogFiles /g PoolId1:F
         ```

-    - Windows Server 2003 Fileserver:
+    - Windows Server 2003 File Server:

         ```console
         cacls g:\content\Site1\Logs\failedReqLogFiles /g PoolId1:F /e